Interactive Mode Guide

 What Gets Removed:

-• Config files (sources/active/config_driven/configs/ or sources/active/custom/)
+• Config files (Config/sources/active/config_driven/configs/ or Config/sources/active/custom/)

 • Bundle definitions (from bundles.yml)